bbatsov/solarized-emacs/README.md

 (load-theme 'solarized-dark t)
 ```

-(If you want to install manually that procedure is briefly documented in the
-FAQ at the end of this document.)

 ## Alternative Palettes

 The intent of this theme will always be that Solarized-dark/light will give you